jboone/gr-tpms/README.md

 For example, using MacPorts on Mac OS X 10.9, I've had to adjust PYTHON_INCLUDE_DIR and PYTHON_LIBRARY to start with "/opt/local" instead of the detected path.

+If you're using Linux, and run into a SWIG exception thrown by Python, metioning _tpms_swig, swig_import_helper, load_module, etc., you may have missed running ldconfig.

 # Using